uidaholib/pages-collection/README.md

 ## Features

-### data export directory
+### data export

-The project automatically generates versions of you metadata that are exposed in the `/data/` directory for sharing or ingest into other tools.
+The project automatically generates versions of your metadata that are exposed in the `/data/` directory for sharing or ingest into other tools.
-Visualizations such as the table and subjects make use of the json stored in `/data`.
+In fact, the collection visualizations such as the table and subjects make use of the json stored in `/data/`.
+Furthermore, the metadata can be subsetted and exported from the table on the data page.

+### leaflet map